 Some of Ron Williams' career highlights include the following:

-Hosting the Ernest Tubb Midnight Jamboree on multiple occasions
+• Regular host of the Ernest Tubb Midnight Jamboree

-Receiving daily airplay on satellite radio, as well as conventional radio
+• Daily airplay on satellite and conventional radio

-Former front man and lead singer of show 'San Antonio Rose Live' from historic Aztec Theater on riverwalk in downtown San Antonio, Texas
+• Former front man of show 'San Antonio Rose Live' from historic Aztec Theater on riverwalk in downtown San Antonio, Texas

 Ron Williams' song-writing credits include the following tracks:

-Joe Diffie recorded Ron Williams' 'Somethin' Like This' (co-written with Michael Higgins) and included the track on 'Twice Upon A Time' (Epic Records, 1997); the track reached No.40 on the Billboard Hot Country Singles & Tracks Chart in 1997.
+Joe Diffie recorded Ron Williams' 'Somethin' Like This' (co-written with Michael Higgins) and included the track on 'Twice Upon a Time' (Epic Records, 1997); the track reached No.40 on the Billboard Hot Country Singles & Tracks Chart in 1997.